Putting it into Practice

 Take a Neutral Position

-Especially when there are legal issues involved in a case, make sure that you are not acting as a judge and jury.
+Especially when there are legal issues involved in a case, make sure you are not acting as a judge and jury.
 Present your facts in the most unbiased way possible.
 One way you can check for bias is to remove adjectives and adverbs.
 You might also use less descriptive verbs.
 These word choices tend to create a more biased account.
 Consider the difference between “Joe spitefully snapped that…” and “Joe replied that…”

 Here, we provide an example of how you might document an employee’s claim of sexual harassment.